jyutzler/Bridge-Systems/system.md

 1♦ — (Double) — 2♥, 2♠, 3♣ = six-plus card suit, like a weak two-bid or
 preemptive three-bid.
+### Doubles
+A double is for takeout over a partscore bid (4♦ or lower) and penalty over opening game bids (4♥ or higher).
+However, advancer may pull the double with undisclosed distribution and/or poor defensive values.

+A below-game jump response to a takeout double is invitational (9-12 declarer points).
+To force for one round, responder cuebids opener’s suit.
+This is forcing to game by an unpassed hand.

+Any subsequent bid by doubler shows significant extras and is strongly invitational to game.
+If advancer has jumped, then a new suit or NT bid by doubler is forcing to game.
+### Responsive Doubles
+After an opponent bids at the one level, partner doubles for takeout, and the other opponent and raises, a double by advancer is responsive.
+This allows the original doubler to be declarer and to pick the preferred suit.

+Responsive Doubles are on through 4♦ but off after a preempt.
+### Card-Showing Doubles
+Card-showing doubles are used when there is a general desire to act but no clear direction.
+Partner is asked to "do something intelligent" like bid an unbid four-card suit, rebid a good suit, bid NT, or show secondary support.
+Generally they are for takeout but they may be converted to penalty (like a Negative Double).
 ### Redoubles
 A redouble can have one of three meanings: